Serving

 1. Separate PORK RIBS and cut into lengths less about 2 inches.
 A sharp Chinese cleaver knife is perfect for this.

-6. Pour the oil from the pan and pour in the Sauce Mix.
+3. Pour the oil from the pan and pour in the Sauce Mix.
 Bring to a boil and simmer for a couple minutes, then add Pork Ribs.
 Bring back to a boil, cover and simmer for 15 to 20 minutes turning over a couple times for even coating and making sure it doesn't run out of liquid.
+Actually, I tend to simmer these about an hour to soften the cartilege to edible - great source of calcium and good for joints.

-7. After simmering uncover the pan.
+4. After simmering, uncover the pan.
 If the sauce is still too liquid to properly coat the ribs keep at a high simmer until it's thickened, tumbling the ribs occasionally.

 NOTES: